Qualytics/userguide/docs/checks/manage-checks.md

 ##### 2. Archive from Action Menu

 **Step 1**: Click on the check from the list of available (whether Active or Draft) checks that you want to archive.

+For Demonstration purpose, we have selected the **"Not Future"** check.

 ![checks-list](../assets/checks/manage-checks/checks-list-light-34.png#only-light)
 ![checks-list](../assets/checks/manage-checks/checks-list-dark-34.png#only-dark)